 The Role of Sensory Play for Children with Autism

-Children with autism often experience sensory sensitivities impacting their daily lives and development.
-Sensory play, characterized by engaging activities stimulating the senses, holds immense significance in supporting a child’s growth.
 In this blog post, we’ll delve into why sensory play is crucial for children with autism, backed by research and expert insights, and how Circle City ABA incorporates it into our ABA therapy.

 Understanding Sensory Play

-Sensory Sensitivities in Autism
+Sensory Sensitivities in Autism – A Brief History

 Many children with autism have sensory sensitivities, meaning they can be either hypo-sensitive (under-responsive) or hyper-sensitive (over-responsive) to sensory stimuli.
 This can lead to behaviors like avoiding certain textures, covering ears in response to sounds, or struggling with transitions due to sensory overload.
 At Circle City ABA, sensory play provides a controlled environment for them to explore and interact with different sensory experiences at their own pace.

-Why Sensory Exploration Matters
+Why Sensory Play and Exploration Matters

 Sensory play isn’t just about having fun; it’s a powerful tool for promoting the development and well-being of children with autism.
 Providing a safe and controlled way to engage with sensory experiences empowers the children we serve to navigate the world more confidently and easily.